Dancing on Ice series 8

 The eighth series of Dancing on Ice aired from on 6 January to 10 March 2013, on ITV.
 Phillip Schofield and Christine Bleakley returned as hosts, with Jayne Torvill and Christopher Dean serving as mentors.
 The series was judged by Robin Cousins, Karen Barber, Ashley Roberts, and Jason Gardiner.
 Gardiner had departed after series 6 in 2011, but returned to replace Louie Spence, while Ashley Roberts joined the Ice Panel as Katarina Witt's replacement.
 Barber rejoined the Ice Panel after serving as head coach in series 6 and series 7.

+Gymnast Beth Tweddle and her partner Daniel Whiston won the series on 10 March 2013, with Matt Lapinskas and Brianne Delcourt finishing as runners-up, and boxer Luke Campbell and Jenna Smith placing 3rd.
+As of 2026, Tweddle is the latest female celebrity to win the show, as no female celebrity has won since the show's revival in 2018.

 Couples

 The line-up was officially announced on 18 December 2012.